rab1515/BLV_Klicky/README.md

 Please reference the Klicky repo for probe assembly instructions: https://github.com/jlas1/Klicky-Probe

 To assemble the purge bucket, glue and press 3x 3mmx6mm neodymium magnets to the bucket, then glue and place 3x magnets in the bracket, making sure to match polarity.
+The bucket bracket gets attached to the back rail using 2x m5x10 socket head screws and t-nuts.

 # Software